Requesting multiple enhanced catalog items with a cart

 Scenario: User leaves a cart to research information required for a request

-In this example, Mark is a manager who is preparing to onboard a new employee, Roger.
-Mark searches for the following BMC Digital Workplace Catalog items in the BMC Digital Workplace catalog to add to a cart:
+In this example, Mary is a manager who is preparing to onboard a new employee, Roger.
+Mary searches for the following BMC Digital Workplace Catalog items in the BMC Digital Workplace catalog to add to a cart:

 - Work area assignment request